-Military Science (MS)
+Military Science Department (MS)

 College of Liberal Studies

-Department Chair: LTC James Hill
+Department Chair: LTC Jane E. Brannan

 58 Whitney Center; 608.785.8404

-The Department of Military Science, through the Army’s Reserve Officers Training Corps (ROTC), offers students an opportunity to receive a commission as a Second Lieutenant in the Regular Army, Army Reserve, or National Guard.
+The Department of Military Science, through the Army’s Reserve Officers' Training Corps (ROTC), offers students an opportunity to receive a commission as a Second Lieutenant in the Regular Army, Army Reserve, or National Guard.
 Upon completion of the Military Science and Leadership program, the student will have acquired skills in leadership, management, problem solving, and decision making, which will facilitate the transition to a civilian career, while serving in the Army Reserve or National Guard, or military career in the Regular Army.
 Courses and training are conducted on the campus, in the local area or at military training facilities.
 The Military Science and Leadership Program is divided into basic course and advanced course requirements as outlined below.

 The Army ROTC Basic Course consists of two first year-level courses (MS 101 Introduction to the Army Profession and MS 102 Basic Leadership) and two sophomore-level courses (MS 201 Individual Leadership Studies and MS 202 Leadership and Teamwork); the four courses total eight credits.
 The first year courses focus on the introduction to the Army profession and officership.
 The sophomore courses focus on the experiential examination of leadership, decision-making, and group dynamics.
 By the end of the Army ROTC Basic Course, students will possess a basic understanding of the unique aspects of the officer corps, fundamentals of leadership and decision-making, the Army’s institutional values, and principles of individual fitness and healthy lifestyles.
 All basic course lessons emphasize student classroom practical exercises, inspire intellectual curiosity, and stimulate self-study.